automatika-robotics/kompass/docs/tutorials/vision_tracking.md

 from kompass.launcher import Launcher

 launcher = Launcher()

+# setup agents as a package in the launcher and add the vision component
 launcher.add_pkg(
     components=[vision],
     ros_log_level="warn",
 )

+# setup the components for Kompass in the launcher
 launcher.kompass(
     components=[controller, driver],
 )
 # Set the robot config for all components
 launcher.robot = my_robot

+# Start all the components
 launcher.bringup()
 ```